CommandPost/FCPCafe/docs/README.md

 ---

+!!!info Sponsored
+Use [Transfer Toolbox](https://transfertoolbox.io) to get from Final Cut Pro for Mac to iPad!
+!!!

+---

 ### Friday 26th May 2023

 **Turn of the Tide** premieres today on Netflix.
 Fully edited in Final Cut Pro.